BCom Writing Skills Notes Study Material

 Third Stage

-In the third stage, the first draft is ammended as and where necessary.
+In the third stage, the first draft is amended as and where necessary.
 All important and necessary information is included, and unnecessary information is excluded.
-Language is corrected.
+The language is corrected.
 This process is also known as rewriting.

 Last Stage

-The last stage of writing skill is of editing the draft by improving sentence formation and correcting grammatical errors.
-The message is given an effective form.
+The last stage of writing skills is of editing the draft by improving sentence formation and correcting grammatical errors.
+The message is given in an effective form.
+(BCom 1st Year Writing Skills Notes Study Material)

 Guidelines for Effective Writing